Girl's in the Band: Viewing figures

+Critical response

 Dennis Perkins from The A.V.
 Club gave the episode a B− stating, "Working through a conflict on The Simpsons is a lot harder than it looks.
 We have to start at one and return to one, all in 20-odd minutes, and all in a world that can never fundamentally change.
 So the conflict here means Lisa and her family each have to come to terms with a seemingly insoluble problem, all while staying true to each character, and not short-changing anyone in the necessary resolution.
 It’s harder, I maintain, on a show like this than on a more conventionally serialized show, where arcs can affect the whole in a more permanent way going forward.
 Still, a great episode of The Simpsons finds a way to do that...
 'Girl’s In The Band' isn’t a bad effort at finding that narrative and the comedic sweet spot that made The Simpsons, The Simpsons—but it’s an incomplete and unsatisfying one."